 President, A Call to the Bar: Lawyers for Common Sense on Climate Change

 Steve graduated graduated magna cum laude from Villanova University School of Law with a J.D. in 1989.
 He served for one year as a clerk to Judge Myron H. Bright, U.S. Court of Appeals for the Eighth Circuit.
 He entered the Honors Program of the U.S. Department of Justice in Washington, DC, in 1990.
-He worked as a partner at Pepper Hamilton LLP and in 2000 became a partner in the commercial litigation department, where he worked until December 2013, when he founded Steve Harvey Law LLC.
+He worked as a partner at Pepper Hamilton LLP in Philadelphia until December 2013, when he founded Steve Harvey Law LLC.

 Steve has an active pro bono practice for persons and causes in need.
-He has handled pro bono cases involving political asylum, the rights of children, social security, child support, religious liberty, science education, organ allocation, free speech, and climate change.
+He has handled cases involving political asylum, the rights of children, social security, child support, religious liberty, science education, organ allocation, free speech, and climate change.

 In 2005, Steve served as co-lead counsel for the plaintiffs in the landmark “intelligent design” case of Kitzmiller v.
 Dover Area School District, 400 F. Supp.
 2d 707 (M.D.
 Pa.
 2005).
 Steve and his colleagues successfully represented eleven parents of children in the school district who challenged a school district policy that included intelligent design as an alternative to evolution in the high school science curriculum as a violation of the First Amendment.
 The case generated considerable media attention and became the subject of several books as well as a NOVA special in which Steve is prominently featured entitled “Judgment Day: Intelligent Design on Trial.”